dji-sdk/Onboard-SDK/README.md

 ## Closing Remarks

-### Welcome again Onboard SDK developers!
+### Dear Onboard SDK developers!
 You are all set now.

 Here, we list all the avaliable document pointers for your reference and we recommend you the following development steps.